 The loans receivable from associate are not subject to interest until 31 December 2017 and the Company has the option to convert the loans into an equity stake in the associate by that date (Note 9).
+Subsequent to the end of the reporting period, the Company announced its intentions to convert the loan into equity (Note 40).

-12. Other investments
+12. OTHER INVESTMENTS

-Group and Company
+Grou p and Company

-2014 2013
+2015 2014

 Available-for-sale financial assets €000 €000

 At 31 December

 Cost 1,770 1,770

-Accumulated fair value losses (1,770) (1,770)
+Accumulated fair value losses (1,770) (1,770

-Carrying amount - -
+Carrying amount -

-At 31 December 2014 and 2013, the available-for-sale financial assets consisted of the Group's equity investment in Loqus Holdings p.l.c. (formerly Datatrak Holdings p.l.c.).
-This equity investment was deemed to be impaired as at 31 December 2012 and accordingly its carrying amount was written down to nil.
+At 31 December 2015 and 2014, the available-for-sale financial assets consisted of the Group's equity investment in Loqus Holdings p.l.c..
+This equity investment was deemed to be impaired in prior years and accordingly its carrying amount was written down to nil.

-The carrying amount of loans receivable from the investee, included in other receivables, amounting to \bigcirc 229,000 (2013: \bigcirc 229,000), had also been written down to nil in view of the impairment indicators highlighted above (Note 15).
+The carrying amount of loans receivable from the investee, included in other receivables, amounting to $\leq 229,000$ (2014: $\leq 229,000$ ), had also been written down to nil in view of the impairment indicators highlighted above (Note 15).